-Enclosed within the air handler, the indoor evaporator coil isn’t easily accessed for DIY inspection.
-However, as part of regular annual preventive maintenance, a qualified HVAC technician can check the coil for corrosion and clean it with a pH balanced coil cleaner to neutralize acids that may pit copper coil surfaces.
+Enclosed within the air handler, the indoor evaporator coil is easily accessed for DIY inspection.
+However, as part of regular annual preventive maintenance, a qualified HVAC technician can check the coil for corrosion and clean it with a pH-balanced coil cleaner to neutralize acids that may pit copper coil surfaces.
 As an added plus, annual coil cleaning restores energy efficiency and cooling performance, too.

-For more about prevention of damaging coil corrosion, in the South Bay Peninsula and Santa Cruz contact Valley Heating, Cooling, Electrical.
+For more about the prevention of damaging coil corrosion, in the South Bay Peninsula and Santa Cruz contact our team at Valley Heating, Cooling, Electrical.